electricboy6/GoldASM/doc/GoldISA8.md

 the accumulator, loading an immediate to the accumulator, and potentially more instructions if I see fit.
 ### Supported Flow Control Operations
-The ISA supports branching on carry set, branching on carry not set, branching on negative, branching on positive, branching on equal, branching on not equal, branching on zero, branching on not zero, jumping, jumping to a subroutine, and returning from a subroutine.
+The ISA supports branching on carry set, branching on carry not set, branching on negative, branching on positive, branching on equal, branching on not equal, branching on zero, branching on not zero, pushing the program counter to the stack, popping the program counter from the stack, and jumping (subroutines are implemented with jumps, pushing to the stack, and pulling from the stack).
-The current address is pushed onto the stack when a jsr instruction is called and popped from the stack when a subroutine is returned from.
 ## Instructions
 ### Instruction Format
 Instructions are in the format of instruction, optional immediate, and optional immediate.
 The number of immediates